 228 8 Avenue SE

 Olympic Plaza is the city’s only refrigerated ice surface, which means it opens earlier and closes later in the season than any other rink.
-It’s a great place to skate, with music playing from speakers overhead, and twinkling lights all around.
+It’s a great place for skating in Calgary, with music playing from speakers overhead, and twinkling lights all around.
 There are fire pits to warm up at and plenty of great spots downtown to grab some hot chocolate afterwards!
 The ice is open for skating from 6 a.m. to 11 p.m. and has capacity for 47 skaters at a time.

 Carburn Park | calgary.ca